 With Polar you never have to worry about this being an issue as you have a permanent long term copy of important content.

 The Polar Chrome Extension allows you to send directly from Chrome into Polar.
-You can copy the URL and paste it into Polar directly but it’s more convenient to have a one click button in integrated into your browser.
+This is the easiest way of capturing webpages into your repository.